Thematic Analysis Software: How It Works & Why You Need It

-What if there was a more efficient, less expensive way to learn from your customer feedback?
+Is there a more efficient, less expensive way to derive insight your customer feedback?
 There is, and it's called thematic analysis software.

 What is thematic analysis?

 Thematic analysis is a form of qualitative data analysis.
 The output of the analysis is a list of themes mentioned in text.
 These themes are discovered by analyzing word and the sentence structures.

 Thematic analysis vs. sentiment analysis